 From Data to Data-Driven Decision Making

-Hiring the Right People to do the Work
+Hiring the Right People to Do the Work

 Some businesses might also carry internal bias in their research from existing company priorities.
-For example, if someone is tasked with a research project and knows of a company’s priority to launch a product, then they might feel pressured to apply that bias on the research they are conducting.
+For example, if someone is tasked with a research project and knows of a company’s priority to launch a product, then they might feel pressured to apply that bias to the research they are conducting.
 This could keep the researcher from looking at it from another lens and the research might not be as comprehensive as it should be.
 That’s why it is valuable to hire a third-party or third set of eyes for unbiased, comprehensive research to drive the right decision.

 Gathering and Synthesizing the Data

 David supports staying critical of any data gathered.
-It’s a good practice when researching to be wary of the person who wrote the article, critique what their agenda might be or if they might have any biases.
+It’s a good practice when researching to be wary of the person who wrote the article, critique what their agenda might be, or if they might have any biases.
 Many articles or blogs online use various outside sources or quotes, pointing to some research in order to draw their own conclusions.
 When putting articles and content online, many groups have an internal agenda of their own to sell a product or service.
 This is why cross-referencing primary and secondary data is so important.
-Primary data and checking in what other people are saying can help a business verify the information.
+Primary data and checking in on what other people are saying can help a business verify the information.
 If the source itself comes from a well-known and credible name, that is also a good sign but can lend itself to biases too.

 When skeptical of an article or survey, understanding the basic data points and basic research principles can really help with verifying its accuracy.
 For example, when looking at a survey the reader should ask questions like: